Linthevanrooij/Computational_creativity/Bitwise Bakeoff/Logbook.md

 Now: 0.1 * rating + 0.9 * n_consonants

 Er zit wat subjectiviteit in van onze rating.

+amounts:
+- pinch of
+- whole as a unit (a whole egg)
+- dust the surface

 ## Reflect on experience of generative AI